A typical combat encounter is a clash between two sides, a Flurry

 You decide whether to move first or take your action first.
 Your speed— sometimes called your walking speed—is noted on your character sheet.

-The most common actions you can take are described in the “Actions in Combat” section.
+you can take are described in the “Actions in Combat” section.
 Many Class Features

 and other Abilities

 provide additional options for your action.